-Concerns about a pupil or a disclosure should be discussed with the DSL who will decide whether advice is sought from the Single Point of Access.
-If SPA advise that a referral is needed, then the DSL will make it.
+Concerns about a pupil or a disclosure should be discussed with the Acorns DSL who will decide whether advice is sought from the Single Point of Access.
+If SPA advise that a referral is needed, then the Acorns DSL will make it, in conjunction with the relevant school's DSL.